Contents

 Heat Loss in Cold Seasons.

-In winter season, heat got throughout the day is lost at night through the skylight.
-One research study reveals that in the evening, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
-That indicates that skylights lose near 40% more heat than windows.
+In winter season, heat acquired throughout the day is lost during the night through the skylight.
+One study reveals that in the evening, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
+That indicates that skylights lose close to 40% more heat than windows.

 With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
-If you infrequently tidy your windows, you’ll need to clean up the skylight regularly.
-Plus, installing the roof is the only way to clean the outside of a skylight.
+If you infrequently clean your windows, you’ll require to clean the skylight more frequently.
+Plus, mounting the roof is the only method to clean the beyond a skylight.

 Skylight Cost Factors.

-Most standard-sized skylights cost $150 to $3,500.
+The majority of standard-sized skylights cost $150 to $3,500.
 The larger the skylight, the greater the rate.
-If your roof opening doesn’t fit one of the below sizes, expect to pay at least 25% more for the unit than the next-closest standard choice on this list.
+If your roof opening doesn’t fit among the below sizes, anticipate to pay a minimum of 25% more for the unit than the next-closest requirement alternative on this list.

 16-by-16 inches$ 150– $600.